 We are grateful to the editor and the reviewers for their valuable feedback, which has greatly helped us improve the quality of our manuscript.
 After carefully considering their comments, we have made the necessary corrections to the manuscript.
 Furthermore, we have provided a detailed explanation of our responses to the comments below in bold.

 Response to the editor: Thank you for taking the time to revise and resubmit your manuscript to European Journal of Work and Organizational Psychology.
 The same two reviewers have now commented again on the revised manuscript, and I have read the manuscript prior to examining their comments.
 As you can see below, the reviewers were satisfied with the way you adressed their comments, but they also identify areas were additional information is required, or where writing is less than optimal.
 In addition to their comments which will be very helpful in improving the manuscript further, I would like to share the following observation.
 I agree with reviewers that the theoretical grounding of this study has improved.
 The grounding in theories of mediated communication is appropriate to make the case why there might be differences in the validity of the virtual AC compared to traditional face-to-face formats.
 In order to make this cristal clear, you might want to add a couple of sentences in the paragraph preceding RQ1 on how, based on the mentioned theories, ratings might change.
 For example, given the limited non-verbal cues, it appears more difficult to show empathy in a virtual format, because one person is less likely to accurately catch what is going on in the other person.
 In contrast, in a group discussion which is presumably relying more heavily on verbal communication, this effect is less likely to affect the ratings, making it less likely that ratings of leadership or teamwork.
 In other words, in order to better transition from theory to the present research, you need to build a stronger connection between theoretical concepts and the operationalization in the current study.
 To deal with the question whether constructs or exercise performance are rated (see comment 5 by reviewer 2), if you decide to stick with your position articulated in the response letter, you might want to refer to the issue in the limitation section, and discuss how this might have affected the results or implications.
-Thanks for your comment, which improves understanding of the relationship between the theoretical part and the research.
+Thanks for your comment, which improves understanding of the relationship between the theoretical aspect and the research.
 We have added several examples and reordered this section to clarify this issue: "Several theories suggest that face-to-face communication differs from virtual communication and therefore ratings might change between ACs.
 For example, according to cues-filtered-out theories, an online environment with limited nonverbal cues, such as body language, may cause interviewers to miss visual and physical cues important for building rapport and trust (O'Connor & Madge, 2017).
-Media richness theory proposed VC technology can impact the perception of nonverbal behaviors, like smiling and eye contact, which convey emotion, warmth, and pleasantness, potentially altering assessors’ impressions of the candidates (Gosselin et al., 1995).
+Media richness theory proposes that VC technology can impact the perception of nonverbal behaviors, like smiling and eye contact, which convey emotion, warmth, and pleasantness, potentially altering assessors’ impressions of the candidates (Gosselin et al., 1995).
 This, in turn, may affect rating of leadership or teamwork.
-Additionally, social presence theory suggests that online environment might impede the development of interest, warmth, emotion, and personal relationships between participants (Croes et al., 2019; Walther, 2012) ".
+Additionally, social presence theory suggests that online environment might impede the development of interest, warmth, emotion, and personal relationships between participants (Croes et al., 2019; Walther, 2012). "